Please read the following very important information

 Goals for the Project

 The goal of the Clan Colla 425 null Project is to use Y-DNA analysis to test certain hypothesis and theories about the origins of The Three Collas and the surnames descended from them.
-Additionally we would also like to see how accurate some of the early historians were in their list of surnames that are said to descend from The Three Collas.
-Is there a relationship for those participants carrying the DYS425 null and surnames with origins in the Kingdom of Oriel?
+Can a relationship be seen for those participants carrying the DYS425 null and surnames with origins in the Kingdom of Oriel?
 And if so, are the ancient Oriel surnames with the 425 null descended from The Three Collas?

-We expect participants that are fully haplogroup tested... to all be from the same haplogroup (R1b1a2a1a1b4), or more simply L21 positive.
+We expect participants that are fully haplogroup tested, to all be from the same haplogroup, L21 positive.
+And below L21, we carry the DF21 SNP.
 For a full explanation about What is Clan Colla DNA? - see the Results page.

-Our normal requirements for joining this project are the following:
+Our requirements for joining this project are the following:

 1. Everyone must have 67 markers tested.